Russellssean/bus/readme.md

-# City Bus App
+# Freetown Bus App
-the is my Bus App Development
+  City Buss app development for Freetonians and citizens in the proviance